Skip to main content

 Work income is the benefits received by the beneficiaries of the pension plans and those received from the pension plans regulated in Directive (EU) 2016/2341 of the European Parliament and of the Council, of December 14, 2016, relating to the activities and supervision of employment pension funds, whatever the contingency covered by them.

-In the case of pension plans, the contingencies for which the benefits are satisfied are those provided for in article 8.6 of the consolidated text of the Law regulating Pension Plans and Funds, approved by Royal Legislative Decree 1/2002, of November 29th.
+In the case of pension plans, the contingencies for which benefits are paid are those provided for in article 8.6 of the consolidated text of the Law regulating Pension Plans and Funds, approved by Royal Legislative Decree 1/2002, of November 29.

 These contingencies are: